microsoft/pxt-common-packages/libs/game/docs/reference/sprites/sprite/is-hitting-tile.md

 ## Example

 Build a brick wall of tiles in the scene.
 Send a arrow sprite towards the wall.
-If the sprite hits the wall, send it back in the oppsite direction.
+If the sprite hits the wall, send it back in the opposite direction.

 ```blocks
 let flipImage: Image = null